Release Date: July 7, 2017

 Physician Credit Designation

-ASCCP - The American Society for Colposcopy and Cervical Pathology designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+ASCCP designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 As an accredited provider of CME credit, ASCCP is required to comply with the ACCME's Standards for Commercial Support and has implemented a management process to ensure that anyone in a position to affect the content of the educational activity (e.g., faculty, planners, etc.) disclosed all relevant financial relationships with a commercial interest and ensured that those relationships do not influence presentation materials.
 All faculty have agreed to base their presentations on best available evidence.
 ASCCP discloses to learners any financial relationship(s) to healthcare-related commercial interests existing within the past 12 months to include the following information: